-3.3.1 The Tolerance and Sufficiency Principles as decision criteria for reliability
+3.3.1 The Tolerance Principle as a decision criterion for reliability

 Recall that the acquisition process we posited in section 2.4 involves the child assessing the reliability of different linking hypotheses on the basis of her input.
-One way to concretely model this process is to use the Tolerance and Sufficiency Principles (Yang, 2005, 2016, 2018).
-These principles together form a formal approach for determining when a child would choose to adopt a "rule", generalization, or default pattern to account for a set of items.
-Both principles are based on cognitive considerations of knowledge storage and retrieval in real time, incorporating how frequently individual items occur, the absolute ranking of items by frequency, and serial memory access.
-Importantly for our purposes, these principles are designed precisely for data where there are exceptions to the potential rule; the Tolerance Principle then determines how many exceptions a rule can "tolerate" in the data before it's not worthwhile to have that rule at all; the Sufficiency Principle uses that threshold to determine how many rule-abiding items are "sufficient" in the data to justify having the rule.
-Therefore, the Sufficiency Principle, based on the threshold from the Tolerance Principle, provides a precise threshold for the number of sufficient items for a hypothesized rule or generalization, even if there are exceptions.
+One way to concretely model this process is to use the Tolerance Principle (Yang, 2005, 2016).
+The Tolerance Principle is a formal approach for determining when a child would choose to adopt a "rule", generalization, or default pattern to account for a set of items.
+This principle is based on cognitive considerations of knowledge storage and retrieval in real time, incorporating how frequently individual items occur, the absolute ranking of items by frequency, and serial memory access.
+Importantly for our purposes, this principle is designed precisely for data where there are exceptions to the potential rule; the principle then determines how many exceptions a rule can "tolerate" in the data before it's not worthwhile to have that rule at all.
+Therefore, this principle provides a precise threshold for the number of tolerable exceptions to a hypothesized rule or generalization.

-The intuition behind both principles is that the child is optimizing retrieval time.
-More specifically, suppose a child is considering a rule that connects an item to some other information, such as a root connecting to its past tense form (Yang, 2005, 2016), a word connecting to its metrical stress pattern (Legate & Yang, 2013; Pearl et al., 2017), or thematic roles connecting to their syntactic positions (what we implement here).
+The intuition behind the Tolerance Principle is that the child is optimizing retrieval time.
+More specifically, suppose a child is considering a rule that connects an item to some other information, such as a root connecting to its past tense form (Yang, 2005, 2016), a word connecting to its metrical stress pattern (Legate & Yang, 2013; Pearl, Ho, & Detrano, 2017), or thematic roles connecting to their syntactic positions (what we implement here).
 The potential rule compactly encodes some regularity - this is the pattern that several items in the dataset under consideration follow (e.g., default past tense morphology, a default stress pattern, or a default linking pattern).

 When does it become useful to have a rule?
-One answer is that it's useful when having a rule makes the average retrieval time for any item in the dataset faster (Yang, 2005, 2016, 2018).
+One answer is that it's useful when having a rule makes the average retrieval time for any item in the dataset faster (Yang, 2005, 2016).
 That is, it's useful to have a past tense rule in order to retrieve a regular past tense form, it's useful to have a metrical stress rule to retrieve a predictable metrical stress pattern, and it's useful to have a linking rule (i.e., a linking theory) to retrieve a thematic role reliably associated with a syntactic position or a syntactic position reliably associated with a thematic role.
 However, if the past tense is too irregular, the metrical stress is too unpredictable, or the link is too unreliable, it's not useful to have the rule: retrieving the target information takes too long on average.
-Therefore, the child's decision about whether a rule should be adopted (i.e., past tense morphology viewed as regular, a metrical stress pattern viewed as predictable, or a link viewed as reliable) is based on its sufficiency threshold - a rule must have sufficient rule-abiding items for the child to decide to bother with it.
-Yang (2005, 2016, 2018) specifies this sufficiency threshold by considering how long it would take to access an item's target information with vs. without the rule.
+Therefore, the child's decision about whether a rule should be adopted (i.e., past tense morphology viewed as regular, a metrical stress pattern viewed as predictable, or a link viewed as reliable) is based on its tolerance threshold - a rule can only tolerate so many exceptions before the child decides not to bother with it.
+Yang (2005, 2016) specifies this tolerance threshold by considering how long it would take to access an item's target information with vs. without the rule.
 The retrieval process is assumed to involve serial search, which accords with current psycholinguistic data reviewed by Yang (2005, 2016).